Every Shade of Blue

 "Every Shade of Blue" is a 1995 song by English musical duo Bananarama, from their seventh album, Ultra Violet.
-Originally released in Japan as a double A-side with "I Found Love", the track was gradually released throughout 1995 and 1996 in several different countries – each time on a different independent dance label, as Bananarama did not have a major-label contract at the time.
-Their native United Kingdom did not get a release of this single or the Ultra Violet album.
+After appearing as a B-side in the promotional single "I Found Love", the song was officially released as lead single on 21 August 1995 only in Australia, Japan and dance radio station in US.
+Bananarama did not have a major-label contract at the time.

+Background

 The sentiments and sound of the song are melancholic and diverge from the upbeat nature of the majority of their hits.
 "Every Shade of Blue" reached number 124 in Australia and number 41 on Billboard's Hot Dance Singles Sales chart in the United States.

 In 2010, Bananarama re-recorded the song.
 This new version appeared on the B-side of the group's single "Love Don't Live Here".

 Critical reception

 Larry Flick from Billboard wrote that the song is "standard Euro-NRG fare that benefits from producer Gary Miller's ability to balance solid song arrangements with spine-crawling dance rhythms."
 He also added the track as a "vibrant single".
 Dave Sholin from the Gavin Report commented that Bananarama is now a twosome, and on the strength of this "slice of rhythmic pop, they stand a good chance of scoring their first success in this decade."